AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

 The same restrictions apply to child packages of private packages.
 For example, if we implement a child package of the :ada:`Calculations` package |mdash|
-let's call it :ada:`Calculations.Child` |mdash|, we cannot refer to it in the :ada:`Test_Data_Processing` procedure:
+let's name it :ada:`Calculations.Child` |mdash|, we cannot refer to it in the :ada:`Test_Data_Processing` procedure:

 .. code:: ada run_button project=Courses.Advanced_Ada.Packages.Private_Package